tony-w/UnityKickstart/jollyplatformer/README.md

 ### CameraFollow

+The `CameraFollow` behavior is attached to the `Main Camera` to allow it to keep all `Hero` characters on screen.
+It tracks the center point of the heroes horizontally and vertically, and will zoom out to accommodate characters that get further separated.
+The main camera is orthogonal so instead of moving the camera further back on the Z axis (which will have no effect), `CameraFollow` adjusts the `orthographicSize` property of the camera.

+This class is designed so that more heroes can be tracked simply by adding members to the `HeroesToFollow` array.

 ### TitleScreen

+The first screen that loads in the game is managed by the `TitleScreen`.
+This object renders a simple textured button using Unity's built-in GUI components.

 ## Other Components

 For documentation on the common components (`JollyDebug`, `Vector3`, `Vector2`) please see the `../template/` directory.

+## Notes

+### Player Selection

+If you want to have a variable number of heroes in your game, create an instance for each player and delete heroes that will be unused at the start of the map.
+Don't forget to also add a check to classes that reference heroes, such as the `CameraFollow`, that rebuilds the `HeroesToFollow` array with only valid object references.

+### Levels

+To support multiple levels, check out the `LevelManager` class from the JollyTouch sample.
+If you want to add collectable items like coins, there is example code in JollyTopdown for you to use.

+### Populating your world

+Enemies in the game can work very similarly to players.
+To create an Enemy, you could:
+ * Duplicate everything about a Hero as an Enemy (prefab, `Hero`, `HeroController`) and reassign references on the prefab to these new classes
+ * Drag the Enemy prefab into the scene
+ * Change the internals of the `EnemyController` (or whatever you called your duplicate `HeroController`) to return commands to execute based on AI.

+Writing the AI is as complicated as you make it.
+A simple Goomba-like enemy that just moves back and forth is a good place to start.

+### Making it Move

+Unity has built-in support for creating animated 2d graphics.
+There are two primary methods: keyframe and spritesheet.
+In the keyframe method, each sprite has many parts (e.g. arms, legs, feet, body, head) that are separated in the source image file and are to be animated individually in Unity.
+A spritesheet, on the other hand, is like a GIF: each frame of the animation is drawn individually and Unity flips between frames rapidly to display the animation.
+The spritesheet method is much more art-intensive, but either are supported.
+To get started, search for "Unity 2D Sprite Animation" and check out some of Unity's documentation videos.
+Their 2d sidescroller project is also very helpful here.